Advaitanand Ji: Career

 He travelled from place to place and carried the message of Sahaj Yoga, Bhakti and service.
 He stayed at Jaipur for a long time and started his spiritual preaching and uplifting the people there, attracting many followers there.
 As a wandering monk, he covered Bihar, Uttar Pradesh, Odisha, Madhya Pradesh, Rajasthan, etc. to teach Sahajyoga and Bhakti.

 The ashrams (temples) founded by him were called Krishana Dwaras.
 Sant Mat-a-nuyayi Ashram, Gadwaghat, Varanasi, Brahma Vidyalay and Ashram, Chotka Rajpur, Buxar, Adwait-Swarup Ashram, Paramhans Satyarthi Dham, Rajyog Mandir, Shanti Mohalla, Delhi, and Shri Anandpur Satsang Ashram are all related to him.

 He attained Nirvana on 10 July 1919 after transferring succession of the seat to Swami Swarupanand ji.
 He had promised to his devotee Seth Amirchand that he would sacrifice his body and take Samadhi at his place.
 A Sacred Samadhi Shrine was built there in Teri, KP, Pakistan.
-After the Partitiion in 1947, his devotees shifted the center to Anandpur in Madhyya Pradesh.
+After the Partitiion in 1947, his devotees shifted the center to Anandpur in District Ashoknagar Madhya Pradesh India.